mshangle1/watchmen/README.md

 The majority of the existing automated testing tools do not explain the usage of scenarios.
 In addition they also make debugging complex and ineffective.
 Developers and testers have a hard time debugging tests whose purpose is unclear.

-With Watchmen framework we were able to overcome all these challenges and made testing simple but highly efficient:
+With Watchmen framework we were able to overcome all these challenges and make testing simple but highly efficient:

-By reusing steps, test inputs, assertions and also by mining test data on runtime, Watchmen helps us to achieve high test coverage with reducing test creation time by 90% and almost zero test maintenance.
+- By reusing steps, test inputs, assertions and also by mining test data on runtime, Watchmen helps us to achieve high test coverage with reducing test creation time by 90% and almost zero test maintenance.
-By using Cucumber tool based on Behavior Driven Development, our end-to-end, integration tests can be read like a story.
+- By using Cucumber tool based on Behavior Driven Development, our end-to-end, integration tests can be read like a story.
 People who can't read code are able to see description about system behavior and test coverage without any additional documentation.

 ---